jinimbrancalhao/Balance-App/README.md

 **_Description_**

 This app is a place in which people can write reflections and goals, as well as view reflections and goals other people have written.
-The idea behind this app is people can share their stories and what they have learned from them.
-In addition, they can learn and be inspired by others.
+The motivation behind this app is it can serve not only as a way for people to share things about themselves, but to learn and be insired by others as well.

 **_Technologies Used_**